JonKing93/pfdf/docs/api/errors.rst

     When a feature's coordinates are not valid

-.. py:exception:: pfdf.errors.PolygonError
+.. py:exception:: PolygonError
     :module: pfdf.errors

     Bases: :py:class:`~pfdf.errors.CoordinateError`

     When a polygon's coordinates are not valid

-.. py:exception:: pfdf.errors.PointError
+.. py:exception:: PointError
     :module: pfdf.errors

     Bases: :py:class:`~pfdf.errors.CoordinateError`